Oscar-Winner Kobe Bryant Denied Membership Into Academy of Motion Pictures Arts and Sciences

 While Bryant was recommended for membership by the short films and feature animation branch, he did not make the final cut, The Times has confirmed, owing to his lack of a larger body of work in the film industry.

-The news that Bryan was denied academy membership was first reported by the website Cartoonbrew.com.
+The news that Bryant was denied academy membership was first reported by the website Cartoonbrew.com.

 Read the full story on LATimes.com.